 Doctors usually diagnose transient global amnesia based mainly on symptoms.
 They also do tests to check for other causes of sudden amnesia:

 Because a seizure in the temporal lobe can temporarily impair memory, doctors may do electroencephalography Electroencephalography Diagnostic procedures may be needed to confirm a diagnosis suggested by the medical history and neurologic examination.
-Electroencephalography (EEG) is a simple, painless procedure in which... read more (EEG) to check for abnormal electrical activity in the brain that suggests a seizure.
+Imaging tests commonly used to diagnose nervous system (neurologic) disorders... read more (EEG) to check for abnormal electrical activity in the brain that suggests a seizure.

 When transient global amnesia first occurs, MRI does not show specific abnormalities.
-However, after a few days, MRI may show tiny dots in an area of the brain that is important in forming and retrieving memories (the hippocampus The brain’s functions are both mysterious and remarkable, relying on billions of nerve cells and the internal communication between them.
-All thoughts, beliefs, memories, behaviors, and moods... read more ).
+However, after a few days, MRI may show tiny dots in an area of the brain that is important in forming and retrieving memories (the hippocampus Cerebrum ).
 The spots may represent small areas where blood flow is decreased, suggesting a possible cause of the amnesia.